-Safe Sun Gazing
+Sun Gazing The Safe Way

 These longer periods are the two Solstices.
 There is one in June and one in December.
-Your location also affects this safe window of opportunity.
-The closer to the equator the more intense the sun and the shorter the window of safety.
+Your location also affects this safe window of opportunity—the closer to the equator, the more intense the sun and the shorter the window of safety.

 The Power Times of the Day

 Unfortunately, many of the specific rituals and rites are lost.
 But the monuments for these spiritual twilight windows testify to their importance.
 Historical evidence suggests that many cultures find significance in these daily changes.
 These daily events are energy portals.
-Along with the changing light they are also a continuous magnetic wave.
+Along with the changing light, they are also a continuous magnetic wave.

 Everyone enjoys the fleeting beauty of a sunset or sunrise.
 Many people find deep significance in these moments.
 Some people are drawn more to one time of day than the other.
 It doesn’t matter to some.
-There are of course some people who couldn’t care less.
+There are, of course, some people who couldn’t care less.
 There are reasons for these preferences.

 Rituals for Spiritual Twilight Windows

-Otherwise, you can always just enjoy the sunrise or sunset when the sun is obscured.
+Otherwise, you can always enjoy the sunrise or sunset when the sun is obscured.
 Or simply don’t look directly at the sun.

 Interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
-It reflects what Joseph Campbell called the Hero’s Journey.
+It reflects what Joseph Campbell called the Hero’s Journey (1).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.
-This helps others learn the knowledge for developing their path.

-Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia
+(1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia